My Story

 Published on 10 March 2026 at 18:05

-7 min read
+12 min read

 I have a tendency to waffle - so buckle up!
 To give context, I'm a 30 year old managing a life with chronic fatigue, ADHD, and complex PTSD.
 A fun myriad of diagnoses which at first, I honestly saw as a life sentence.
-Slowly over the course of at least 3 years I have adapted my lifestyle around my body's abilities.
-Although these conditions are recognised as disabilities, and stigmatised as inabilities, I personally find it empowering think of myself as having alternative capabilities, or fluctuating capacity.
+Slowly over the course of at least 3 years I have adapted my lifestyle around my body.
+Although these conditions are recognised as disabilities, and stigmatised as inabilities, I personally find it empowering think of myself as having alternative capabilities, or even fluctuating capacity.
 This acceptance in itself took a lot of time and grace to meet myself here, as invisible illness is often misunderstood.

 Mind The Movement Gap was a concept at first.
 It came to me after a break-up that triggered me to really look at the way I treated & related to myself both as an individual in relation to others.
 It made me reflect and ask: why can't I keep up with everything?
 Why am I fuelled by guilt, panic & Ritalin ... and still struggling?
 And why is my body still failing me?
 But the truth is, I was failing my body.